kingHenryvi/kingHenryvi/README.md

 - 📫 How to reach me **msalcantara4@up.edu.ph**

 - ⚡ Fun fact **I love spoiling people about anime or series (Not actually funny, I know that.)
-I also start watching tech films and I find it entertaining.**
+I also started watching tech films and I find it entertaining.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">